 She has not personally experienced physical or verbal harassment, but she knows friends who were unlucky to be caught in such incidents.
 “I don’t feel much at home here,” she admits.

-In a paper titled “The Anxiety of Being Asian American: Hate Crimes and Negative Biases During the COVID-19 Pandemic,” published June 2020 in the American Journal of Criminal Justice, researchers from the department of sociology at Yale University detail the prevalence of racism toward Asian Americans throughout the country’s history, and how the COVID-19 pandemic has fueled hate crimes.
+In a paper titled “The Anxiety of Being Asian American: Hate Crimes and Negative Biases During the COVID-19 Pandemic,” published in June 2020 in the American Journal of Criminal Justice, researchers from the Department of Sociology at Yale University detail the prevalence of racism toward Asian Americans throughout the country’s history, and how the COVID-19 pandemic has fueled hate crimes.

 As a matter of fact, 40% of American adults believe it has become more common for people to express racist views toward Asians since the pandemic began, according to Pew Research.